DISEASE/DISORDER:

 SCI is associated with complications involving every organ system.

-Inspiratory muscle weakness results in loss of lung volumes and expiratory muscle weakness results in impaired cough, difficulty clearing secretions and mucous plugging. e Individuals with cervical and high thoracic injuries are more likely to have respiratory impairment and lung infections.
-Ventilatory failure due to diaphragmatic paralysis occurs in people with high tetraplegia.
+Inspiratory muscle weakness results in loss of lung volumes and expiratory muscle weakness results in impaired cough, difficulty clearing secretions, and mucous plugging.
+Individuals with cervical and high thoracic injuries are more likely to have respiratory impairment and lung infections.
+Ventilatory failure due to diaphragmatic impairment may occur in people with high tetraplegia.

-Impaired sensation, mobility, and nutritional status together with bowel and bladder incontinence, can result in skin breakdown and pressure ulcers.
+Impaired sensation, mobility, and nutritional status, along with increased moisture due to bowel and bladder incontinence, can result in pressure injury, skin breakdown, and infection.

-Autonomic impairment results in loss of bowel and bladder control, impaired thermal and cardiovascular regulation and sexual dysfunction.
-Fertility rates are generally preserved in females and affected in males.
-Cardiovascular complications include low resting blood pressure, orthostatic hypotension, cardiac deconditioning, coronary artery disease and reduced cardiovascular fitness.
-Individuals with spinal cord injury above T6 are predisposed to developing autonomic dysreflexia which is a characterized by an abrupt rise in blood pressure resulting from a noxious stimulus below the level of injury.
+Autonomic impairment results in loss of bowel and bladder control, impaired thermal and cardiovascular regulation, and sexual dysfunction.
+Fertility rates are generally preserved in females after an acute period of amenorrhea.
+Males with SCI may have lower sperm count and poor motility.
+Cardiovascular complications include low resting blood pressure, orthostatic hypotension, coronary artery disease, and reduced cardiovascular fitness.
+Individuals with spinal cord injury above T6, particularly those with complete injuries, are predisposed to developing autonomic dysreflexia, which is defined as an abrupt rise in blood pressure due to a noxious stimulus below the level of injury.

-SCI can result in a variety of endocrine and metabolic conditions, including electrolyte disturbances ( usually hyponatremia), impaired lipid metabolism and osteoporosis.
-Body composition changes with loss of skeletal muscle and gain of adipose tissue can result in insulin resistance and lipid abnormalities.
-Urinary tract infections are the most common source of infections in individuals with SCI and contribute to other conditions, such as urinary stones and bladder cancer.
+SCI can result in a variety of endocrine and metabolic conditions, including electrolyte disturbances (e.g., hyponatremia), impaired lipid metabolism, metabolic syndrome, and osteoporosis.
+Body composition changes including loss of skeletal muscle and increased adipose tissue can result in insulin resistance and dyslipidemia.

 Pain is common after SCI and can be neuropathic or nociceptive in origin.
-Overuse syndromes are common causes of musculoskeletal pain.
+Overuse syndromes are common causes of musculoskeletal pain; shoulder pain is common in both tetraplegia and paraplegia.

 History

-Concomitant rheumatoid arthritis, atlanto-odontoid subluxation (common in Down’s syndrome), osteoarthritis, ankylosing spondylitis, osteoporosis and spinal stenosis predispose individuals to SCI.
+Concomitant rheumatoid arthritis, atlanto-odontoid subluxation (e.g., as seen in Down’s syndrome), osteoarthritis, ankylosing spondylitis, and spinal stenosis predispose individuals to SCI.

 Physical examination

-The ASIA Impairment is used to predict neurological severity and predict recovery.
+The ASIA Impairment Scale (AIS) is used to describe neurological severity and predict recovery.
 Serial examinations track neurological progress.
 The classifications are as follows:

 - A = Complete.
 No sensory or motor function is preserved in the sacral segments S4-S5.